Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ```

 ## 5. The Event Emitters
-Next, Go to your `event.sw` contract file, where you will set event structs that are emitted during various actions within your Dao.
-Each event corresponds to a specific action or state change within the Dao.
+Next, Go to your `event.sw` contract file, where you will set event structs that are emitted during various actions within your DAO.
+Each event corresponds to a specific action or state change within the DAO.

 Copy and Paste the code below into your `event.sw` contract file.